Need some more information? Here's where to start!

 British Deaf Association - Sign Community The only charity in the UK run by deaf people and represents the sign language community, united by shared experiences, history and British Sign Language (BSL), now officially recognised as a British language and spoken by 250,000 people in the UK.

-The Ear Foundation The only national charity providing support, education and research for deaf children and young people with cochlear implants, their families and local professionals.
+The Cochlear Implanted Children’s Support Group Provides support for the parents of deaf children and young people with cochlear implants.
 These are implants that are surgically implanted and bring new potential for communication, speech and education and social and employment opportunities.

 National Deaf Children's Society Dedicated to providing support, information and advice through a free helpline, regional family support workers, information on welfare rights, benefits, education, health, audiology and technology.